 Free Things to Do in Orlando

 You probably know all about the theme parks in Orlando.
-However, did you know there are plenty of free things to do in Orlando during your visit?
-There are!
-You can spend a fortune in Orlando, it’s true, but there are plenty of free activities in Orlando too!
+However, did you know there are plenty of free things to do in Orlando?
+It’s true!
+You can easily spend on a lot on an Orlando vacation, but there are plenty of free activities in Orlando too!

-Today, I am going to share many of the free things to do in and near Orlando.
-If you’re visiting Orlando for the theme parks, don’t worry, we’ve got lots of posts about those too!
+Today, I will share many free things to do in and near Orlando.
+If you’re visiting Orlando for the theme parks, don’t worry, we have lots of theme park content here on Florida Travel with Kids!

 I recommend renting a car from Discount USA Car Rental.
-I’ve rented cars through Discount USA Rental at Orlando and Sanford airports, and it’s been hassle-free every time.
-They offer the best rates on all types of rental cars and most of the local airports.
+It’s hassle-free every time and they offer the best rates on all types of rental cars and most local airports.

 Free Things to Do in Orlando